sflavelle/writing/Incompatible Time (AHiT)/Chapters/03 - Don't Go/02 - Drumming Up Sympathy.md

 "I only have one question, mister Snatcher."
 Grooves raised an eyebrow.
 "Just how do you plan to convince her?"

-"*Ah, you're thinking in there!
+"*Ah, there* is *a brain in there!
 I like that!*" Snatcher seemed to relax into his chair. "*Tomorrow evening, the Kid will be available to receive us in her spaceship.
 We'll come as a group, and make our case!*"

 "Her what?"
 Conductor eyed the ghost, confused.